-I look back at the first steps to yoga that I took in the early 1990's, I had just
+I look back to the first steps of my yoga journey in the 1990's, I had just

-joined a health club in the City of London where I was engaged in trade finance and then, one day, for no particular reason, I decided to join a yoga
+joined a health club in the City of London and, shortly thereafter, for no particular reason other than curiosity, I decided to join one of the yoga

-class.
-It was some years later when I looked back to those first steps
+classes.
+It was only some years later when I recalled looking back to those first small steps

-and recalled my yoga teacher saying to me that she thought I had become
+and to my yoga teacher informing me that I had become

-understood that the reason why yoga is practised is to reach a state of
+understood that the reason why yoga is practiced is to reach a state of

-total relaxation of the mind and body.
+total relaxation of the mind and body in order to meditate and, ultimately, reach a state of Self realisation.
 I suppose my yoga teacher probably

-insight has made me aware of how our busy lives affect our minds and bodies, making
+insight has made me aware of how our busy lives today affect both our minds and bodies, making

-them also busy and the practise I intend to teach will encompass pranayama and meditation in addition to the traditional asanas, providing a comprehensive experience of Hatha Yoga.
+them also busy and the practice I teach encompasses pranayama (breathing exercises) and a few minutes of meditation, in addition to the traditional asanas, so that participants may experience a comprehensive understanding of Yoga.

-Thanks for visiting yogachap.com and I look forward to seeing you in class.
+Thanks for visiting Yoga Chap and I look forward to seeing you in class.

 Tel: 07810 090 061